Sensis/grails-filter-stackoverflow/README.md

 		}
 	}

+The issue can be prevented by doing either of the following:
-Not returning false, after the redirect, in the filter prevents the StackOverflow
+1. Not returning false after the redirect in the filter
+2. Changing the url mapping to map to a controller/action instead of a view